-We included adverse events related only to serious infection, aligning with approaches used in prior economic evaluations of RA treatments.63-65 As stated in Table 4.7, we assumed that the rate of serious infection was uniform across TIMs, as published estimates of serious infection associated with specific TIMs do not represent long-term risk and are likely inaccurately estimated, as mentioned in previously published literature.
-Estimates on serious infection were sourced from an NMA by Singh et al. (Table 4.7).77 We assumed the same rate of serious infection with conventional DMARDs as with TIMs.
-As in the 2017 ICER RA Review and in prior models, we attributed a disutility of 0.156 for a one-month period following a serious infection, along with the relevant costs of treating the infection.
+We included adverse events related only to serious infection, aligning with approaches used in prior economic evaluations of RA treatments.
+As stated in Table 4.7, we assumed that the rate of serious infection was uniform across TIMs, as published estimates of serious infection associated with specific TIMs do not represent long-term risk and are likely inaccurately estimated, as mentioned in previously published literature.
+Estimates on serious infection were sourced from an NMA by Singh et al. (Table 4.7).
+We assumed the same rate of serious infection with conventional DMARDs as with TIMs.
+As in ICER's 2017 report and in prior models, we attributed a disutility of 0.156 for a one-month period following a serious infection, along with the relevant costs of treating the infection.